-When we were growing up in our respective hometowns of Mobile, Alabama and Rochester, New York, we both
+When we were growing up in our respective hometowns of Mobile, Alabama and Rochester, New York, we

-a life-long love of "all things water".
+gave us each a life-long love of "all things water".

 When we married, he began to talk about crossing the Gulfstream and I got a little bit nervous.
 But the

 captain is one smart guy, and he devised a plan.
 He purchased a nice, zippy powerboat, and soon

 convinced me that with the right weather window out of Palm Beach we could be in the Bahamas in a

 couple of hours.
-That began an 8 year period of 2-3 trips a year for 10-14 days each.
+That began an 8 year period of 2-3 Bahamas trips a year for 10-14 days each.
 We

 During our working careers we lived on the East coast of Florida, and docked the boat on the St. John's

 We did much of our prep work either at the dock or up the river at the Green Cove Springs DIY Marina.